DFXswiss/services/README.md

   isComplete?: boolean; // is 'true', if transaction is already executed buy?: BuyPaymentInfoDto;
   sell?: SellPaymentInfoDto;
+  swap?: SwapPaymentInfoDto;
 }
 ```

-Documentation on `BuyPaymentInfoDto` and `SellPaymentInfoDto` can be found in the [DFX API Swagger documentation](https://api.dfx.swiss/).
+Documentation on `BuyPaymentInfoDto`, `SellPaymentInfoDto` and `SwapPaymentInfoDto` can be found in the [DFX API Swagger documentation](https://api.dfx.swiss/).

 ### Code Examples